 The Impact of a Father

 In honor of Fathers Day, I decided to look into what kind of impact fathers have in the lives of our children.
 I already know from observation that my husband has an incredibly beneficial impact on my daughter’s life.
-But I wanted to know what the studies say.
+But I wanted to know what the studies say about the impact of a father.

 Interestingly, the impact of fathers is a relatively new area of study (at least, in scientific years).
 Until the 1970s, the role of the father (other than as the provider for the family) was seen as unimportant compared to the mother (Source).